Things to do in Hobart

 Port Arthur

-Port Arthur is located in the far south of Tasmania on the Tasman Peninsula, which in the early 1800s was originally a timber station.
-In 1833 it became a prison settlement for mal…
+Port Arthur is located in the far south of Tasmania on the Tasman Peninsula, about 65 miles (100 km) southeast of Hobart.
+Originally a timber station in the early 1800s, it became …

 Devonport photo